OPMDG/opm-doc/probes/check_pgactivity.rst

  If two values are given, the first one applies to received data, the second one to replayed ones.
 These thresholds only accept a size (eg. 2.5G).

- This service raise a Critical if it doesn't find exactly ONE valid master cluster (ie. critical when 0 or 2 and more masters).
+ This service raises a Critical if it doesn't find exactly ONE valid master cluster (ie. critical when 0 or 2 and more masters).

+ Required privileges: unprivileged role.